kuleuven/iRODS-Dataverse/Metadatablocks.md

-## MetadataBlocks.py : request metadatablocks from dataverse installation
+## metadatablocks.py : request metadatablocks from a Dataverse installation

-Uses: request all metadatablocks from dataverse installation & create a template to upload with required fields
+Usage: Request all metadatablocks from a Dataverse installation and create a template to upload with required fields

-#### About the datastructure:
+#### About the data structure:

 * **typeClass:**
   * "primitive":  value is a string